AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 └── current -> {Release}
 ```

+!!! tip "The `data/current` directory"
+    The `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recently-downloaded data release.
+    You should therefore use the `data/current` path in your analysis code when reading in data, rather than a specific release directory.

 See the ScPCA documentation for [more information about individual files](https://scpca.readthedocs.io/en/latest/sce_file_contents.html).

 Data releases are dated using the following format: `YYYY-MM-DD`.